• Skip to primary navigation

 • Spread the walnuts on another rimmed baking sheet and bake for 10-15 minutes, until golden and fragrant.
 Let cool completely, then break them into halves and quarters.

 • In a large bowl, whisk together the sugar, flour, and salt.
 Whisk in the melted butter, then the eggs.
-Add the cream, maple syrup, nocino, and vanilla, whisking until smooth.
+Add the cream, maple syrup, nocino or coffee, and vanilla, whisking until smooth.
 Stir in the walnuts and pour the filling into the parbaked crust.
 Sprinkle evenly with the flaky salt.

 • Bake the pie until just set, 30-40 minutes.
 Ways to tell when the pie is done: